anothermimich/K01/readme.md

 ### Connecting the halves

 I used I2C to connect the halves, using `GND, VCC, 2, 3` on both pro micros.
 Between `VCC` and `2` and `VCC` and `3` i used 4.7kΩ pull-up resistors.

+## Flashing

+As this board is not merged in the official [qmk](https://qmk.fm/) or [vial](https://get.vial.today/) repository you will need to change the folder path or add this rep into that specific path to compile and flash it.

+### Vial

+Make example for this keyboard (after setting up your build environment):

+    make handwired/lets_mimich:vial

+Flashing example for this keyboard:

+    make handwired/lets_mimich:vial:flash

+In the **other** folder, i left a vial keymap that is quite adequate do use.

+### Default

+Make example for this keyboard (after setting up your build environment):

+    make handwired/lets_mimich:default

+Flashing example for this keyboard:

+    make handwired/lets_mimich:default:flash

+## Bootloader

+* **Bootmagic**: Hold `(0,0)` when plugin the keyboard
+* **Keycode in layout**: Hold lower and raise layer and press the key `(0,1)` that is mapped as `QK_BOOT`